pankace/voltaic-space/readme.md

+---
+fontfamily: times
+---

 # Stupid-Hackathon-V-Opening-Ceremony
-During the opening event of this hackathon
+This was the first challenge during the During the opening event of this hackathon The challenge was to cumulatively as a community refresh a webpage one million times

+_there were no rules_

 ## Getting Started